Jul 5, 2026Precision Engineering & Tooling

 Engineering Reference: Recommended Angles for Snap-fit Design

-To ensure the ideal balance between assembly force and joint security, our engineering team follows these industry-standard geometric guidelines based on the required functionality:
+To ensure the ideal balance between assembly force and security, our engineering team follows these industry-standard geometric guidelines based on the required functionality:

 Joint Type